rq-Chen/rq-Chen.github.io/Homepage.md

 ##### **Project: The representation of time and order in working memory | 2019.4 -- Present**

--   Completed a review with over 11,000 Chinese characters about the temporal organization of visual working memory ([Link](https://github.com/rq-Chen/Undergraduate_Research_at_PKU/tree/master/Reading))
+-   Wrote an intensive review about the temporal organization in working memory and another for the computational models and functions of neural oscillation in working memory ([Link](https://github.com/rq-Chen/Undergraduate_Research_at_PKU/tree/master/Reading))
--   Currently designing an EEG experiment to explore the function of underlying neural oscillations during the temporal organization process in auditory working memory ([Link](undergraduate-research/本研思路.html))
+-   Designed an EEG experiment to explore the neural mechanism underlying the manipulation of contents in auditory working memory and collected data from 16 subjects ([Codes](https://github.com/rq-Chen/Undergraduate_Research_at_PKU/tree/master/Auditory%20Working%20Memory/Experiment))
+-   Working on the data through ERP and time-frequency analysis currently ([Codes](https://github.com/rq-Chen/Undergraduate_Research_at_PKU/tree/master/Auditory%20Working%20Memory/Analysis))